GSA/fedramp-gov/pages/home.md

 hero-secondary-text: FedRAMP facilitates the shift from insecure, tethered, tedious IT to secure, mobile, nimble, and quick IT.
 hero-button-text: Hey, me too!
 hero-button-link: /about/
-banner-heading: FedRAMP enables agencies to rapidly adapt from old, insecure legacy IT to mission-enabling, secure, and cost effective cloud-based IT.
+banner-heading: FedRAMP enables Agencies to rapidly adapt from old, insecure legacy IT to mission-enabling, secure, and cost effective cloud-based IT.
 banner-text: FedRAMP has an established marketplace of the types of solutions that Federal Agencies need.
-This market promotes reusability to save money and time for agencies and industry.
-We're a program office funded to assist and provide guidance to agencies in support of their move to modern, secure cloud technologies.
-Finally, FedRAMP promotes reusability, saving time and money for both agencies and industry.
+This market promotes reusability to save money and time for Agencies and industry.
+We're a program office funded to assist and provide guidance to Agencies in support of their move to modern, secure cloud technologies.

 banner-button-text: Learn more
 banner-button-link: /about/